 Since Homeland Security warned of Backoff, there has been a flood of high profile POS compromise revelations.
 The US Secret Service has reported that at least 1,000 retailers have been compromised by Backoff and that the 7 largest makers of Point-of-Sale systems report having their customer systems infected.
 Breaches at the UPS Store and 2 of the largest Supermarket chains, Supervalu and AB Acquisition are just a few of the high profile businesses believed compromised by Backoff.

 Most POS systems consist of desktop computer running the Windows operating system and several POS devices directly connected.
 Windows is a well understood and high profile target for hackers.
-In too many cases, the POS computer is treated like all other desktops on the operator’s network, with the standard endpoint protection of antivirus and personal firewall.
+In too many cases, the POS computer is treated like all other desktops on the operator’s network, with the standard endpoint protection of antivirus and best free personal firewall.

 Most endpoint security is vulnerable to zero day malware, where the threat has not yet been discovered by the vendor and their signature files not yet updated.
 Malware creators are very good at modifying the files of known malware so that, for a time, they will be undetected as a threat.
 BlackPOS, the malware used in the Target Data breach, was “in the wild” at least 3 months before being discovered and most antivirus systems were updated to deal with it.
 According to Verizon’s 2014 Data Breach Report, 85% of POS intrusions compromised the target for more than 2 weeks before being detected.